OK, if you’re going to talk about the military and technology, you cannot not talk about War. And it’s been asked, “What is it Good for” –

 Carl von Clausewitz – https://oll.libertyfund.org/page/clausewitz-war-as-politics-by-other-means

-Your view on both war and the military will often vary based upon your gender, age, political leanings, and what country you have lived in/currently live in.
-Different countries see war and the military from different perspectives such as protecting them from internal threats (gangs/rebels/etc), external near threats (neighboring countries), regional threats (think Australia or India and China – typically same content or near ocean), and/or power projection.
+Your view on both war and the military will often vary based upon your gender, age, political leanings, if you or your family members have served, and what country you have lived in/currently live in.
+Different countries see war and the military from different perspectives such as protecting them from internal threats (gangs/rebels/etc), external near threats (neighboring countries), regional threats (think Australia or India and China – typically same content or near ocean), and/or globally as part of power projection.

 Now a real challenge of this is what do we want to do, and how do we want to do it?
 President Richard Nixon once said, “Our interests must shape our commitments, rather than the other way around.” – https://www.cnn.com/2023/11/22/opinions/biden-israel-gaza-ukraine-china-mccallion/index.html